prayagupa/parallel-programming/6-sync-parallelism/src/main/java/locking/README.md

 --------

 ```
-A MutEx is a mutual exclusion semaphore, a special variant of a semaphore that only allows
+A MutEx is a MUTual EXclusion semaphore, a special variant of a semaphore that only allows
 one locker at a time and whose ownership restrictions may be more stringent than a normal semaphore.

 In other words, it's equivalent to a normal counting semaphore with a count of one and the requirement